PatsanMCK/InSongLeaderboard/README.md

 ## Knows issues:

-Broken ScoreSaber leaderboard if when opening a map another leaderboard is selected (For fix need to reselect diff/map with opened ScoreSaber)
+Broken ScoreSaber leaderboard when opening a map another leaderboard is selected (For fix need to reselect diff/map with opened ScoreSaber)